Florida Wildflower Identification - Field Guide

 Blue Jacket, Ohio Spiderwort – Tradescantia ohiensis, Commelinaceae blooms in spring with three blue petals and yellow stamen

-Chapman’s Blazing Star – Liatris chapmanii blossoms blue to pink and purple in autumn in shaded, wet areas in clusters from a single tall stem
+Chapman’s Blazing Star – Liatris chapmanii blossoms blue to purple in autumn in shaded, wet area from a tall stem

 Smallhead Blazing Star – Liatris microcephala is a Southern US purple or pink wildflower with a tall stem and long stamen in Florida